 - Favorite animal that is not terrestrial: Dolphins

-- Favorite Song: “2 A.M.” by Adrian Marcel OR “This is Me” by Demi Lovato
+- Favorite Song: “2 A.M.” by Adrian Marcel OR “Tell Me You Love Me” by Demi Lovato

 - Favorite color: PURPLE

 - I am Advanced Open Water Diving certified by PADI.